… to the blog, by way of notes about my drawing method:

 In retirement, this traveling artist-as-reporter continues to look for further adventures, temporarily suspended these days because of the Pandemic.

 So this blog will look at memorable moments amongst my favorite activities of traveling, walking, reading, and listening to live music – often combined with drawing.
 Self-indulgent?
-But of course, and delightfully so, I think!
+But of course, and delightfully so, it feels good to me!
 Conversational, autobiographical journals by nature, that’s what non-commercial weblogs are about, aren’t they?
 To adapt the words of the poet James Merrill: (writing a personal blog) stems from ‘the dull need to make some kind of house/Out of the life lived, out of the love spent.’
 Besides, my drawings are no good to anyone, the way they’ve been sitting unseen in drawers at home.
 But it’ll be fun to give you some context as to how and why the work came to be, relive some of the stories: the stuff you don’t get to hear about in art galleries where the work merely hangs on the walls for its ‘face-value,’ the silent end-product of a sometimes action-packed journey.